GeorgePapageorgakis/random-number-generator-period-detection/README.md

 ![R.](https://github.com/GeorgePapageorgakis/random-number-generator-period-detection/blob/master/Ri2.jpg)

+Of course, for different values of parameters and take different sequences of numbers with different periods.

 The purpose is to detect the period of a pseudorandom number generator.
 More specifically, given a linear generator remainder, it produces consecutive numbers of the sequence and as soon as it finds the first value that is equal to a previous value, it stops and returns the number of steps intervening between these two same values.
 A key feature in this technique is to determine